AmirrezaFarnamTaheri/StreamlineVPN/README.md

 > With `--max-ping` you can drop any server that responds slower than a certain number of milliseconds.
 Perfect for gaming or streaming when only low latency will do.

+**Reachability Filter**

+> After deduplication, any configuration that is unreachable or lacks ping data is discarded so the final lists only contain tested, working servers.

 **Concurrent Limit / Retries**

 > The `--concurrent-limit` and `--max-retries` options control how many requests run in parallel and how many times each download is retried.
 Lower the numbers on unstable networks to avoid crashes.